gihanwijesinghe/MineSweeper/README.md

 - Build and run the application to start the Mine Sweeper game

 ## Running MineSweeper Game
-- Game will prompt console inputs based on conditions
+- Game will prompt console inputs based on following conditions
   1. Prompt user to "Enter the size of the grid"
   2. Prompt user to "Enter the number of mines to place on the grid"
   3. Game will generate the mine field and place mines randomly (User is not able to see where mines are placed)